 The federal government is the largest source of financial aid.
 It provides both grants (money you don’t need to repay) and loans (money you will need to repay).
-Federal loans generally offer much better repayment deals than private loans, which are offered by banks, for example.
+Federal loans offer better repayment deals than private loans, which are offered by banks, for example.

-To apply for federal aid, you need to complete the Free Application for Federal Student Aid (FAFSA).
+To apply for federal aid, you need to complete the Free Application for Federal Student Aid (FAFSA®).
 Some states and colleges use the FAFSA to award aid as well.
 Other colleges have students fill out different forms to apply for college aid.
 Check in with the financial aid office at your college to find out what’s required.

 The FAFSA is also used to apply for the federal work-study program, through which students can work and earn money to pay for college costs.
 The VA also offers a work-study program for vets.
 Learn about the VA Work-Study Program.